Therapy for Substance Use

 In therapy, we work together to:

-Identify the patterns and triggers that drive your drinking
+Identify the patterns and triggers that drive your drinking or using

 Understand the underlying emotions (stress, anxiety, guilt, loneliness)